 Why Hard Money Loans are Ideal for Fix and Flips

-Hard money is a particularly good tool for scaling your investment properties- in other words, taking on projects incrementally, with strategic loans that allow you to rehab with little money down.
+Hard money lending in St. Louis is a particularly good tool for scaling your investment properties- in other words, taking on projects incrementally, with strategic loans that allow you to rehab with little money down.
 We recommend hard money loans for fix and flips because they minimize the amount of money a flipper has to personally sink into a property.

 There are certainly a lot of costs involved in flipping a property for the resale market: borrowers have to consider the purchase price of the property, what the renovation costs will be, and plan for emergencies.